amenhany/amenhany/README.md

 ## 👤 About Me

-I am a third-year Computer and Systems Engineering Student with lifelong passion for computers, programming, games and media.
+I am a senior Computer and Systems Engineering Student with a lifelong passion for computers, programming, games and media.
 My goal is to find the best solution for designing and developing modular, efficient systems that are easy to extend and light to run.

 ## 🚀 Currently Up To

-- ⚙️ Mastering C++ for game-development
+- 🖥️ Building desktop web apps with Electron + React
-- 🖥️ Building full-stack websites using React and Node/Express
+- 📈 Learning Python for Django and Data Analysis
-- ☕ Mastering Java
+- 🐳 Learning Docker

 ## 💻 Stacks & Languages